Table of Contents[Hide][Show]

 TravelingMom Tip: Call TSA Cares with questions.
 855-787-2227.
 Perhaps my experience was too good to be true, but the call was quick, efficient, pertinent.

-What Can I Bring is the section to seek on the TSA website for specifics.
-Antlers and artificial limbs are both on this lengthy list.
-Artificial skeleton bones, too.
+What Can I Bring is the section to seek on the TSA website for specifics on traveling with medications.
+Antlers and artificial limbs are both on this lengthy list–artificial skeleton bones, too.

 Scroll down to “Medical” which is illustrated with a simple graphic in a grid of nine categories.